TheCSharpAcademy/CodeReviews.Console.HabitTracker/santisica29.HabitLogger/readme.md

-Project created by Santiago Sica for The C# Academy

-Learned to create a CRUD application and to use SQLite
+# Project created by Santiago Sica for The C# Academy, learned to create a CRUD application and to use SQLite